apindipsi22/Securing-SSH-Access-on-Proxmox-VE-9/README.md

 - Always test your SSH connections before closing your initial root session
 - Enable MFA/2FA for all administrative accounts
 - Store your MFA recovery codes in a secure location (password manager or encrypted storage)

+## 🤝 Contributing

+Found an issue or have a suggestion?
+Contributions are welcome!

+- Open an issue to report bugs or request features
+- Submit a pull request to improve the guide
+- Share your feedback and experience

 ## 📝 License